- TMW Maxwell Condo Fact Sheet

-This review of TMW Maxwell, a forthcoming mixed-use development that will offer about 324 residential units.
-It will be constructed on the site of the former Maxwell House, a commercial building located in Singapore's coveted District 1.
+This review of TMW Maxwell, a forthcoming mixed-use development that will offer 324 residential units, 8 restaurants, and 3 retail outlets.
+It will be constructed on the site of the former Maxwell House, a commercial building located in Singapore's coveted District 2.

-Maxwell House was a 13-story development that consisted of 145 strata units that occupied a trapezoidal land plot spanning 41,799 sq ft.
+Maxwell House was a 13-story development that consisted of 145 strata units that occupied a trapezoidal land plot spanning 3,883.3 sq m.
 It was jointly acquired via an en bloc sale by Singapore-listed Chip Eng Seng Corporation, SingHaiyi Investments, and Chuan Investments in April 2021.

 This review aims to provide an objective assessment of TMW Maxwell's various attributes to facilitate a well-informed investment decision.
 These include the following: